Roth or Traditional 401(k): which is better for you?

-The choice comes down to one question: will your tax rate be higher now or in retirement?
-A Traditional 401(k) skips tax today and pays it on withdrawal; a Roth pays tax now and comes out tax-free.
-Enter your salary, contribution rate, and the tax rates you expect, and this calculator shows the after-tax retirement value of each — plus a clear recommendation.
+The choice reduces to one question — will your tax rate be higher now or in retirement?
+A Traditional 401(k) skips tax today and pays it on every withdrawal; a Roth pays tax now and comes out entirely tax-free.
+Enter your salary, contribution rate, and the rates you expect at each end, and this calculator holds your pre-tax cost equal on both sides so the comparison is honest: the after-tax retirement value of each, the margin between them, and which one wins.
 Everything runs in your browser — nothing is uploaded.

 How the comparison works